jorzel/hashnode/clbtu0tru000708mb9fdj6le8.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671094073249/G0QU4FyuV.png align="center")

 The above table shows us that our team can be independent in project development and deliver a system from end to end.
-Nevertheless, if we find that some fields are unaddressed (visually - the whole raw will be RED), we must add somebody to the team (easier said than done, I know) or make it up that the team is not autonomous and must rely on external resources.**i**
+Nevertheless, if we find that some fields are unaddressed (visually - the whole raw will be RED), we must add somebody to the team (easier said than done, I know) or make it up that the team is not autonomous and must rely on external resources.

 ## **Optimal size**